senz/photos-of-me/README.md

 ## Installation

-You'll need
+Get the following:

-- Python 3.8
+- Python 3.8+
 - [Poetry](https://python-poetry.org)
 - [chromedriver](http://chromedriver.chromium.org/downloads) available on `PATH`

-Once you have the above
+Then do the following:

 1. Clone this repository
 2. `cd` into the cloned folder